Thursday, November 9, 2023

 Post-treatment Lyme Disease:

-About 20% patients who completed recommended treatment continue to be moderately symptomatic for 6 months or longer.
+About 20% of patients who completed recommended treatment continue to be moderately symptomatic for 6 months or longer.
 The common symptoms are fatigue, musculoskeletal pain, hearing loss, headaches, ambulatory and balance problems, parenthesis, depression and sleeping difficulties, and other symptoms.

 No comments: